 I don’t subscribe to the theory that there is a perfect job or spouse or lifestyle.
-I worry that our generation has started to jump into things too quickly only to find out that we cannot handle the ensuing challenges or commit to anything substantial long term.
-If it’s acceptable to bail out when the going gets tough, then that’s the route people will take.
+I worry that our generation has started to jump into things too quickly only to find out that we cannot handle the ensuing challenges or commit to anything substantial in the long term.
+If it’s acceptable to bail out when the going gets tough, then that’s the route most people will take.

 I urge you to step back and reconsider before you change jobs, switch careers, end your marriage or long-term relationship, walk away from your financial responsibilities, uproot your family, cut people close to you out of your life, or buy more things you can’t afford.
 In all these situations, consider the common variable contributing to your unhappiness.
 It’s you.
 Instead of blaming others, maybe it is time to work on yourself.

 - Are you willing to look in the mirror and honestly assess the part you played in getting here?

 - How much would you grow and learn if you stuck it out?

 - How much stronger would your bonds be if you were able to persevere and work through whatever it is?

 There are few worse emotions in life than remorse and regret.
 Chasing rainbows is a fool’s errand, but successfully navigating the emotional roller coaster of life is a real and self-affirming activity.
 Try and remember that the grass isn’t always greener.
 In fact, the other side of the fence is uncharted territory.
 There is a high likelihood that all the green you see is a bunch of weeds well hidden by someone else

 - They say the grass is always greener (phatgyrl.wordpress.com)